 If you have concerns about lying in a small, enclosed space, mild sedation can help you comfortably complete the exam.
 Please discuss these concerns with your doctor prior to the exam to obtain the necessary medications.

 Before your exam, a radiologic technologist will ask you to change into a gown and remove all loose or foreign metal objects such as jewelry, watches, dentures, credit cards and hairpins.
 Prior to entering the exam room, the technologist will screen your body with a metal detector to ensure your safety.
-You will be asked to lie on the examining table, usually on your back, and to wear the provided ear plugs.
-Depending on the area of the body to be examined, you may need a contrast agent to help produce clear images.
+You will be asked to lie on the examining table, usually on your back.
+You will be required to lie still during the MRI scan, and the technologist will do their best to get you as comfortable as possible.
+Depending on the area of the body to be examined, you may need a contrast agent to help enhance the images.
 Most contrast agents are injected into your body through a small IV needle.
-Please inform the technologist if you are allergic to gadolinium or have had contrast reactions during a previous MRI.

-Once the exam begins, the table will move inside a large tunnel-like opening that houses the magnet.
+Once the exam begins, the table will move inside a large circular opening that houses the magnet.
+The magnet is permanently open on both ends for patient comfort.
 While the machine is running and images are being taken, you will hear a variety of knocking and buzzing noises, which may become quite loud.
-It is very important that you lie completely still throughout the entire exam so the images are clear.
+To help reduce the sounds you will be provided ear plugs or you can select the type of music you would like to listen to throughout the exam.

 If you are pregnant, MRI is not recommended.
 Please inform the radiologic technologist if you are pregnant or suspect you may be pregnant.